deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 * A WMS instance requires 1..n themes
 * A CSW instance requires a single metadata store

 Now you have to dig deeper: What kinds of feature stores exist?
 Maybe you will find out that what you want is an SQL feature store.
 So you read the respective part of the documentation and see that an SQL feature store requires a JDBC connection pool resource.
-Do the same research for the WMS dependencies: What is a theme?
+Do the same research for the WMS dependencies.
+A WMS depends on a theme.
+Find out what a theme is and what it requires.
 In short, you have to answer the following questions for every encountered resource:

-* What does this resource type do?
+* What does resource do?
 * How is it configured?
 * On which resources does this resource depend?